 “Shouldn’t we focus on cleaning up the plastic that’s already in the oceans?”

-FACT: With projections estimating that plastic waste is expected to quadruple in volume by 2050, and oceans covering about 70% of earth’s surface, cleaning ocean plastic presents an almost insurmountable feat.
+FACT: With projections estimating that plastic waste is expected to quadruple in volume by 20504, and oceans covering about 70 per cent of earth’s surface, cleaning ocean plastic presents an almost insurmountable feat.
 It is also estimated that the cost of cleaning up plastic pollution in the Great Lakes area alone (U.S. and Canada) is about $468 million a year.
 It doesn’t make good sense to spend millions of dollars every year on a persistent problem, without addressing its root cause.
 It’s like if your bathtub was overflowing – you wouldn’t run to get a mop first, you’d turn off the tap.
 To mitigate this problem, we need to stop plastics from getting into our oceans in the first place.

 Ensuring our oceans are clean, healthy and plastic-free is the responsibility of everyone in Canada, including companies, governments and consumers, and also requires concerted action from all sectors around the world.
 Since the oceans do not have boundaries, plastic gets carried far and wide by ocean currents.
-This is why Oceana has launched a global plastics campaign.
+This is why Oceana launched a global plastics campaign.